KarolisGaiv/fridger-app/README.md

 ## Project Description

 The main goal of application is: make following meal plan easier.
 User can add weekly meal plan into this app with specific quantities of each meal.
 After inserting all this data, a grocery list will be generated accordingly and all food will be “placed” into “digital” fridge.
 When the user completes a meal, he ticks a box that meal was completed and fridge content is adjusted accordingly.
+Additional feature - AI generated meal suggestion.
+User can implement AI to generate a meal suggestion based on meal type and calories.

 ## !!This is a minimum viable product version!!
 So far user can add meals, meal plans, ingredients to meals.
 Generate grocery list based on current active meal plan and populate fridge content.